Murrnong People

 Felix grew up alongside and as part of Murrnong’s development, as the site was purchased just after he was born.

-His interests converge and diverge from Murrnong through working in outdoor education, working and sometimes living here, foraging, creative kitchen adventures, and bringing his terrific friends here to visit.
+His interests converge and diverge from Murrnong through working in outdoor education, working and sometimes living here, foraging, gardening, creative kitchen adventures, and bringing his terrific friends here to visit.

 Through 2018 Felix took on the finishing of our cob and straw bale cottage.